irvnet/kube101/README.md

     web          10.44.0.1:5000   26m
     ```

-14. Hop back on the web node and check things out - you can use ctrl-C to stop the ping process instead of waiting.
+14. The endpoint corresponds to a name available within the cluster DNS namespace.
+You can go on the web node and confirm this with ping.
+The command will resolve the endpoint IP address and try sending an echo request packet.
+You can use ctrl-C to stop the ping process instead of waiting.

     ```
     kubectl exec -it web bash